Kotlin/KEEP/proposals/context-receivers.md

   are passed down the call-chain only via `suspend` functions.

 When you call a regular function, the context is lost.
 When you call a suspending function from a composable function, for example, then the context is lost, too.
-However, there are use cases where it is convenient to have a unified `ThreadLocal`-like approach to context properties that can be passed though different types of functions.
+However, there are use-cases where it is convenient to have a unified `ThreadLocal`-like approach to context properties that can be passed though different types of functions.

 A potential future solution is to declare a unified context properties framework in the Kotlin standard library, so that,